- Amherst College Guide for Premedical StudentsAmherst College Guide for Premedical Students

 [Read p.
 11, Selecting Medical Schools]

-Complete non-AMCAS applications and supplementary applications for AMCAS
+Complete non-AMCAS applications and secondary applications for AMCAS

 From then on